polymorphic92/PD-workflow/PITCHME.md

 +++
  ### Recommendations on how to Optimize your Workflow and Tooling
  *  Try to identify parts of your workflow that could be optimized
- *  Can this part of Workflow or tool be automated
+ *  Can this part of the Workflow or tool be automated
  *  Investigate new features, plugins, addons in currently used apps
  *  Search for alerantive app that meets your needs